afids/afids-validator/README.md

 3. Update your local `.env` file with your new credentials.
 4. Locally change the URLs in `afidsvalidator/orcid.py` to start with api.sandbox.orcid.org
 5. Run the application and test your login.

+### Testing on Heroku
+A test web app has been setup for the afids-validator at [https://afids-validator-test.herokuapp.com](https://afids-validator-test.herokuapp.com).
+Any new features will first be made available in the test app.

+**_Note stability of this test app is not guranteed and is meant for testing purposes only_**